weakish/docs-en/views/realtime-guide-beginner.md

 LeanMessage offers a variety of ways for you to look for conversations that satisfy certain conditions.

-Let’s start with `equalTo` which is the simplest method for querying conversations.
+Let's start with `equalTo` which is the simplest method for querying conversations.
 The code below looks for all the conversations that have `type` (a string field) to be `private`:

 ```js
 var query = client.getQuery();